grid47 Exploring patterns and algorithms

-Leetcode 722: Remove Comments
+Solution to LeetCode 722: Remove Comments Problem

 You are given a C++ program represented as an array of strings, where each string corresponds to a line of code.
 Your task is to remove all comments from the code.
 The two types of comments in C++ are line comments (//) and block comments (/* … */).
 After removing comments, return the modified code as an array of strings, excluding any empty lines.